solaeus/dust/README.md

 parser.
 The parsers are just functions that modify the compiler and its output.
 For example, when the compiler encounters a boolean token, its prefix parser is the `parse_boolean` function, which emits a `LoadBoolean` instruction.
-An integer token's prefix parser is `parse_integer`, which emits a `LoadConstant` instruction and adds the integer to the constant list.
-Tokens with infix parsers include the math operators, which emit `Add`, `Subtract`, `Multiply`, `Divide`, and `Modulo` instructions.
+An integer token's prefix parser is `parse_integer`, which emits a `LoadConstant` instruction and adds the integer to the constants list.
+Tokens with infix parsers include the math operators, which emit `Add`, `Subtract`, `Multiply`, `Divide`, `Modulo` and `Power` instructions.

 Functions are compiled into their own chunks, which are stored in the constant list.
-A function's arguments are stored in the locals list.
-The VM must later bind the arguments to runtime values by assigning each argument a register and associating the register with the local.
+A function's arguments are stored in its locals list.
+Before the function is run, the VM must bind the arguments to values by filling locals' corresponding registers.
+Instead of copying the arguments, the VM uses a pointer to one of the parent's registers or constants.

 #### Optimizing

 When generating instructions for a register-based virtual machine, there are opportunities to optimize the generated code by using fewer instructions or fewer registers.
 While it is best to output optimal code in the first place, it is not always possible.
+Dust's uses a single-pass compiler and therefore applies optimizations immeadiately after the opportunity becomes available.
-Dust's compiler modifies the instruction list during parsing to apply optimizations before the chunk is completed.
-There is no separate optimization pass, and the compiler cannot be run in a mode that disables optimizations.
+There is no separate optimization pass and the compiler cannot be run in a mode that disables optimizations.

 #### Type Checking